 If you’ve ended up here, you are probably looking to learn how to advertise your vacation rental property in the best way possible so you can maximize your profit.
 Short answer: online!
 There’s no better way to reach people from all over the world than through the mighty infinite powers of the Internet.
-Plus, it’s efficient and you can see the results in minutes!
+Plus, it’s efficient, and you can see the results in minutes!

 What you need before listing your vacation home online

-- A set of high-resolution images & a video tour of the property.
+A set of high-resolution images & a video tour of the property.
 By far, this will be the most important step.
 Hire a professional to take the photos, don’t make compromises, as this is a key element and can make a huge difference between you and your competitors.

-- A website for your property.
+A website for your property.
 This is not mandatory, but preferable.
 You can start without one, but my recommendation is to create one along the way.
 More details on this further down this article.

-- Your rates and calendar availability.
-Make sure your calendar is updated in real time, and always set your rent price considering factors like season, location, and facilities.
+Your rates and calendar availability.
+Make sure your calendar is updated in real-time, and always set your rent price considering factors like season, location, and facilities.

-Airbnb operates exclusively on a pay-per-booking model, and, with a 3% commission fee, it has some of the lowest tariffs out there.
+Airbnb operates exclusively on a pay-per-booking model, and with a 3% commission fee, it has some of the lowest tariffs out there.
 Nevertheless, this rental marketplace is mainly popular with short stays, so if you only accept week/month-long reservations, you might want to look elsewhere.

-For a symbolic activation fee of either £1, €1, or $1, owners can create unlimited property adverts on Clickstay.
-This UK based holiday rental company gives you exposure to over 4 million people a year, and comes with a sister website (Rentalsystems) to help you manage your bookings through other platforms such as Facebook or your own website.
+For a £1 sign-up fee and a 3% payment fee on bookings, owners can list their rental property on Clickstay.
+This UK-based holiday rental company gives you exposure to over 4 million people a year and comes with a sister website (Rentalsystems) to help you manage your bookings through other platforms, such as Facebook or your own website.